Circumcentering Reflection Methods for Nonconvex Feasibility Problems: Conclusion

 \section{Conclusion}

 The results in Sections~\ref{s:hypersurfaces} and \ref{s:planecurves} are natural analogs of those already in the literature for DR \cite{AB,BLSSS,BS,DT,LSS}.
 The framework, which relies on Theorem~\ref{thm:subgradientdescent}, is novel, and it illuminates a connection between CRM and subgradient projections in $\R^{\eta}$.
-The use of the generalized angle bisector theorem may be more widely adaptable in this setting as well.
-Now that the groundwork has been laid for the prototypical settings, the most natural next step of investigation is to conduct a detailed study on CRM for the phase retrieval problem specifically.
+In Section~\ref{s:Rn}, the roadmap for adaptation in $\R^\eta$, and the convergence rate guarantees for spheres and hyperplanes, while interesting in their own regards, are both overshadowed in importance by the numerical revelations of Example~\ref{ex:10sphereline}.
+Now that this numerical sensitivity has been documented, all future investigations of CRM on feasibility problems built with the traditional agreement subspace architecture \textit{must account for such numerical deviations}.
+If they do not do so, it is entirely possible that experiments will fail to reveal convergence rates that are theoretically achievable.
+The apparent quadratic convergence of the modified version of algorithm $L_T$ also clearly merits further investigation.

+Even as recently as while this paper was in peer review, \cite{arefidamghani2021circumcentered} has used the epigraphical subgradient-descent characterization from Theorem~\ref{thm:subgradientdescent} to furnish rates for convex feasibility problems that are related to those here.
+For the product space formulation of a feasibility problem, one of the constraint sets is a subspace $B$.
+Under some local assumptions, (Lemma~\ref{lem:alwaysindiagonal}), subsequences $(\vec{x}_j)_j$ that have $\vec{x}_0 \in B$ satisfy $(\vec{x}_j)_j\subset B$, whereupon the 2-dimensional affine subspace ${\rm aff}(\vec{x}_j,R_A\vec{x}_j,R_BR_A\vec{x}_j) $ always contains a line $B \cap {\rm aff}(\vec{x}_j,R_A\vec{x}_j,R_BR_A\vec{x}_j)$.
+The rate guarantee from \cite{arefidamghani2021circumcentered}, when the angle between sets ``vanishes'' is related to Theorem~\ref{thm:main}\ref{thm:convex_zero}, while the superlinear guarantees when the angle does not vanish are related to Theorem~\ref{thm:main}\ref{thm:concave}--\ref{thm:convex}.

-These results are also of broader interest, because plane curve problems shed light on how DR is thought to behave more generally.
+This is just one example of how these results are also of broader interest, because plane curve problems shed light on how such methods are thought to behave more generally.
 They motivated the introduction of 2 stage DR--CRM search algorithm in \cite{dizon2020centering,DHL2020}.
-Of course, the absence, so far, of observed superlinear acceleration in higher dimensions is unsurprising, given the known linear convergence results for affine problems \cite[Corollary~2.13]{circumcentering}.
+Now that the groundwork has been laid for the prototypical settings, another natural next step of investigation is to conduct a detailed study on CRM for the phase retrieval problem specifically.
 Methods for accelerating convergence for Newton--Raphson are well known and are found in any numerical calculus textbook.
-The connections discussed in Section~\ref{s:convergence} indicate that another natural next step is to attempt such methods with CRM.
+The connections discussed in Section~\ref{s:convergence} indicate that another natural possible step is to attempt such methods with CRM.